BryceVerberne/CSC240/README.md

 ## Getting Started

-To run the programs in this repository, you will need the appropriate compilers or interpreters for each programming language:
+To run and modify the code in this repository, you will need the appropriate compilers or interpreters for each programming language:

 - For **Scheme**, install an interpreter such as [Racket](https://racket-lang.org/).
 - For **Prolog**, install a compiler such as [SWI-Prolog](https://www.swi-prolog.org/).
 - For **C** and **C++**, install a compiler such as [GCC](https://gcc.gnu.org/).

-## Usage>

-1. Clone this repository to your local machine.
-2. Navigate to the folder containing the program you wish to run.
-3. Use the appropriate compiler or interpreter to run the program.

-## Contributing
+## Disclaimer

-This repository is for educational purposes, and contributions are not currently being accepted.
-If you have any questions or need assistance, please contact the repository owner.
+These projects are provided for educational purposes only.
+While the code is free to use, modify, or distribute, please do not use it to directly copy or plagiarize assignments for your coursework.
+Instead, use the material as a reference to help you understand the unique features, syntax, and paradigms of each langauge.

 ## License